opinum/opinum-api-connector/README.md

 No magic.
 You need to follow the [Opinum Swagger Documentation](https://api.opinum.com) for correct formatting of your requests

+Be aware that this is a new package, certainly missing a lot of features.
+Feel free to contribute.

 You first need to create an instance of the ApiConnector class with following parameters:

 > _environment_